iyiolacak/rabbitbrain/README.md

 - **AI-Powered Challenges**: Engage with custom challenges that are generated in real-time using advanced AI models.
 - **Community Contributions**: Create, share, and tackle user-generated challenges to keep the platform fresh and evolving.
-- **Completely Free & Open-Source**: No subscriptions, no fees—Rabbitbrain is free for everyone, forever.
+- **Completely Free & Open-Source**: No subscriptions, no fees.
+Rabbitbrain is free for everyone, forever.
 - **Gamified Learning**: Earn **Brain LP**, level up, and track your progress as you challenge your mind.
 - **Customizable**: Create personalized challenges or let the AI guide you through new ones, all tailored to your pace.